fnse/fnse/content/modules/fnse/events.md

     a North Shore Elementary Knight!
 At this event you will have the opportunity to tour the campus, participate in Q & A with teachers and administration as well as hear from current parents about their experience at North Shore Elementary.
-- title: Event 2
+- title: Fall Festival
-  image: "/images/uneditable/placeholder.jpg"
+  image: "/images/IMG_0623.jpg"
-  description: This is the secription of an event that takes place.
-No link to an
+  description: A family-friendly PTA sponsored event with food, games, and a pumpkin
-    external page unless necessary.
+    auction!
+Come and join in the fun celebrating fall and Halloween to come!
 - title: Event 3
   image: "/images/uneditable/placeholder.jpg"
   description: This is the secription of an event that takes place.
 No link to an